daronphang/programming-resources/dev-ops/containerization/ecosystem/container-runtime.md

 ## containerd

 containerd is a **high-level container runtime** built by Docker and implements the CRI specification.
-It pulls images from registries (OCI-compliant), manages them and hen hands over to a lover-level runtime, which uses the features of the Linux kernel to create processes called 'containers'.
+It pulls images from registries (OCI-compliant), manages them and then hands over to a lover-level runtime, which uses the features of the Linux kernel to create processes called 'containers'.

 containerd is available as a daemon for Linux and Windows that controls runc.
 It manages the complete container lifecycle of its host system, from image transfer and storage to container execution and supervision, to low-level storage, to network attachments and beyond.

+### nerdctl

+nerdctl provides a Docker-like CLI for containerd, and supports Docker Compose.

 ## CRI-O